JamieBort/Learning-Directory/API/MyGitHubAPI/README.md

 by adding the dotenv package; which uses the require() method.
 Which is not supported in the browser.

-So I will also be using node.js.
+Since it is not supported in the browser I will also be using node.js.
 And will be following what I wrote from:
 /LearningDirectory/Node/NodePractice/TrivialExpressApp